sarojbelbase/nepstonks/README.md

 ### Overview

 A channel that publishes stocks related to IPOs, FPOs, Right Shares, Debentures.
-It is backed by a `telegram-bot` that does all the heavy liftings.
+It is backed by a `telegram-bot` that does all the heavy lifting.
 It fetches latest stocks from a source and sends it directly to the telegram channel.
-A automated `github-action` runs it everyday at an appointed time to check if there are any new investment oppurtunites announced.
-The actual purpose of making this `useless bot` is to discover and get into the investment world without visiting sharesansar.com or wherever the share market related news are broadcasted.
+A automated `github-action` runs it everyday at an appointed time to check if there are any new investment opportunities announced.
+The actual purpose of making this `useless bot` is to discover and get into the investment world without visiting `sharesansar.com` or any other share-market website or wherever people get their information.

 ### Prerequisites